tarak8535-ptl/DevOpsFlow-CICD-K8s/README.md

 3. **Pipeline Failures**
    - Review GitHub Actions logs in the Actions tab
    - For Bitbucket Pipelines, check the Pipelines section in your repository
+   - For Jenkins, check the build console output and Blue Ocean visualization
-   - Verify secrets are properly configured (GitHub Secrets or Bitbucket Repository Variables)
+   - Verify secrets are properly configured (GitHub Secrets, Bitbucket Variables, or Jenkins Credentials)
-   - Check resource constraints in workflow runners
+   - Check resource constraints in workflow runners or Jenkins agents
-   - Ensure proper permissions for GITHUB_TOKEN or Bitbucket Pipeline permissions
+   - Ensure proper permissions for GITHUB_TOKEN, Bitbucket Pipeline permissions, or Jenkins credentials

 4. **Authentication Issues**
    - Verify token format: `Authorization: Bearer <token>`